dvarilek/laravel-snap/README.md

 # Laravel Complete Model Snapshot

-Laravel package for capturing and persisting the state of Eloquent models and their relationships.

 > [!CAUTION]
 > This package is currently in early stages of active development and should not be used in production environments.

 ## Overview
-This Laravel package allows you to create snapshots of Eloquent models.
-A snapshot is essentially a **copied state** of a model that can be thought of as a way of **storing** and persisting different **versions of your Eloquent models**.
+This Laravel package allows you to capture, persist and track Eloquent models and their related attributes over time.
+This is achieved using Snapshots.
+A snapshot is essentially a copied version of a model's state (its attributes), that is stored within a dedicated separate snapshot table.
+For more information see the **Internal Implementation** section.

-What attributes get and don't get captured is **fully configurable** by the developer.
+Any model attributes can be captured.
+What attributes get and don't get captured in the Snapshot is **fully configurable** by the developer.

-What makes this package truly unique, is that it also allows you to capture specific attributes from **related models**.
-However, instead of just storing a foreign key reference, the snapshots **actually contain the related model's attributes**.

-This means, that captured related data **remains preserved, regardless of any subsequent changes or deletions** to the original model.

-It’s particularly useful when dealing with sensitive records, where having an accurate historical state is needed for **compliance with legislative/regulatory requirements** and auditing purposes.

-**Examples of Usage**
-+ **Legal documents** (preserving related attributes for legislative reasons - such as names, emails, etc...)
-+ **Customer transactions** (transaction details such as customer names, addresses, payment methods etc...)
+A standout feature of this package is its ability to also capture specific attributes from related models.
+Rather than simply storing a foreign key reference, snapshots preserve the actual attribute values of related models inside of them, ensuring that the full context of a record can be captured and persisted, making it particularly useful with storing sensitive records that need to comply with legislative/regulatory requirements and auditing purposes where an accurate historical representation is essential.

 ***
 ## Installation